Common names are usually region specific. A plant’s scientific name, however, stays the same all over the world.

 This sorting by shared characteristics files everything into a series of increasingly specialized categories.
 Here is a list, using the standard garden tomato as an example:

-If you have a hard time remembering the order of these classification words, try this popular mnemonic: Dear King Phillip came over from Great Spain.
-Or, make up your own!
+If you have a hard time remembering the order of these classification words, try this popular mnemonic: Dear King David came over from Great Spain.
+Or you can try making up your own!

 Under each of these headings, there can be subcategories and super-categories, but don’t let that scare you off.
 The most important information is what’s on the label.
 The two Latin words next to a plant’s common name tell you the genus and species of that particular plant.